 Holly Neiweem, Secretary

-Louri currently works in bookkeeping and she and her husband own New England Picture.
-A resident of Brentwood, Louri and her husband Tim are the parents of a wonderful daughter and son.
+Louri Hannan is the co-owner of and bookkeeper for New England Picture.
+A resident of Brentwood, NH, Louri and her husband Tim are the parents of a wonderful daughter and son.

 Andrew Share, Managing Partner Nixon Peabody